 - Media / Press.
 To use available business reports in specific trade and business publications

 What Is the Difference Between Finance and Accounting?

 Most people lump finance and accounting together.
 Although both finance and accounting revolve around the management of assets, they are actually both different.

 The easiest way to remember the difference between these two is to remember that finance is the planning of distributing the business’ assets, and accounting is the recording and reporting of the financial transactions.

 Accounting Software Program Structure

-Now that you know the difference between accounting, bookkeeping, and reporting, Download Free Policies and Procedures to see how easy it is to edit MS Word Templates to build your own Accounting policy and procedure management system.
+Now that you know the difference between bookkeeping, and financial accounting reporting, Download Free Policies and Procedures to see how easy it is to edit MS Word Templates to build your own Accounting policy and procedure management system.